ChondroFiller: A One-Step, Non-Surgical Collagen Injection

 Introduction

-Joint wear and osteoarthritis can cause ongoing pain and stiffness, and the joint has a limited ability to heal itself.
+Joint wear and osteoarthritis can cause ongoing pain and stiffness, and cartilage has a limited ability to heal itself.
 Many people would prefer a simpler option than surgery.
 ChondroFiller is a non-surgical collagen injection given in a single appointment.
 This article explains how it works and what to expect, with realistic expectations throughout.

 A Non-Surgical Alternative